-Insulin detemir is used on its own or together with other medicines to treat diabetes by keeping blood sugar in control.
+Insulin detemir is used on its own or together with other medicines to help treat your diabetes by keeping your blood sugar under control.

-This medicine is meant to be used as part of a complete diabetes care programme that should include exercise, a healthy diet and regular monitoring of blood sugar.
+This medicine is meant to be used as part of a complete diabetes care programme that should include exercise, a healthy diet and regular monitoring of blood sugar levels.

-If you are being treated with once daily regimen, administer with evening meal or at bedtime.
-If you need twice daily dosing, the evening dose can be administered either with evening meal or at bedtime or 12 hours after the morning dose.
+Your doctor will discuss with you how often should you use Insulin detemir depending on your dosing regimen.
+If you need a once daily regimen, administer this medicine with an evening meal or at bedtime.
+If you need twice daily dosing, the evening dose may be given either with an evening meal or at bedtime or 12 hours after the morning dose.
+Try to administer it at the same time each day.

-Insulin detemir is available as a vial and as a pre-filled pen.
+Insulin detemir is available as a vial, pre-filled pen, or as a solution for injection in a cartridge.
 Make sure you know how to use the specific device you have been given.
 If you have problems or do not understand the instructions, ask your doctor or pharmacist.
-This medicine may become ineffective if your insulin pen does not work properly.
+This medicine may become ineffective if your insulin pen or cartridge does not work properly.

 - Gather all the supplies you will need for injection (e.g. vial, syringe, alcohol swab, cotton).